clojure-quant/quanta/README.md

 Provides a light convenience wrapper over [ta4j](https://github.com/ta4j/ta4j) as well as a very early attempt at a pure clojure implementation of something similar.

-## Usage
+## Demo

-See the [examples](dev/examples) directory for some usage examples.
+See the [demo] directory for some usage examples.

+TA ships some notebooks that you can edit in PinkGorilla notebook.
+Clone TA and run: `cd demo && clojure -X:notebook`

+If you want to build the notebook from scratch, use: `cd demo && clojure -X:notebook2`

-## Remote REPL Notebook
+** Remote REPL **

- to show in notebook:
- - in terminal run: clojure -X:notebook
+ - in terminalyou have pinkgorilla notebook running
  - in webbrowser go to :8000 and create a new notebook
  - in your ide connect nrepl to port 9100
    (in vscode called nrepl jack in)